dsgt-arc/trec-tot-2025/user/wenxinmmb/baseline2024/dense/DENSE.md

 --no_train
 ```
 ------
-## The information below are not revised from original repository.
+## The information below are out of date.
+They are from the original repository.
 It may not be compatible with the current code.
 Kept for reference only.

-## Finetune distil bert
+## Finetune distil bert with hard negatives
 Note that the script below trains on *both* the dev1 and train splits.
 ```
 # step 1: train a dense retrieval model (baseline-distilbert) and generate negatives